rendzina/ble_scanner_dashboard/README.md

 - `stats.js`: Statistical analysis and API endpoint implementations

 #### Database (`/database`)
-- `ble_scans.db`: SQLite database containing BLE scan records
+- `ble_scans.db`: SQLite database containing BLE scan records.
+Can be a softlink to the actual location.

 #### Configuration Files
 - `.gitignore`: Specifies which files Git should ignore